MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-crosstabs.md

 	 Error in FUN(tbl[, , i], ...) : FEXACT error 40.
 	 Out of workspace.

-To show the Fisher test, we return to the admissions data from the beginning of the chapter.
+To show the Fisher test, we return to the admissions data from the beginning of the article.
 This time we use *rxCrossTabs* to return an *xtabs* object:

 	UCBADF <- as.data.frame(UCBAdmissions)
 	admissCTabs <- rxCrossTabs(Freq ~ Gender:Admit, data = UCBADF,